SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

 .. note::

-   This concept doesn't exist in C or Objective-C.
+   The concept of optionals doesn't exist in C or Objective-C.
    The nearest thing in Objective-C is the ability to return ``nil`` from a method that would otherwise return an object, with ``nil`` meaning “the absence of a valid object.”